Phoma Sacc.

 (a form genus of coelomycetes)

-Interactions where Phoma is the controlling partner and gains from the process
+Interactions where Phoma is the dominant partner and gains from the process

 Stage Summary Taxon Vernacular Classification References Darwin Classification of Active Taxon Active Taxon Active Vernacular Active Taxon Uncertain Active State Active Part Active Stage Relationship Relationship Uncertain Relationship Geography Darwin Classification of Passive Taxon Passive Taxon Passive Vernacular Passive Taxon Uncertain Passive State Passive Part Passive Stage Passive Taxon's significance to Active Taxon Indoors etc Season